MarkCallow/gyp/README.md

 crbugs [514](https://bugs.chromium.org/p/gyp/issues/detail?id=514).
 See branch `crbug-NNN`.

-5. Various changes to the `make` generator to better support generating projects to build Android native applications.
+5. The `make` generator has various changes to to better support generating projects to build Android native applications.
 These include additions to the `make_global_settings` dictionary such as being able to create _simply expanded variables_ and to specify a `TARGET_ABI`.
 The latter becomes a component of `builddir` in the generated make files.
-They also in include changes to the handling of path relativization in various cases.
+It also in include changes to the handling of path relativization in various cases in addition to those no. 3.
 See branch `make_changes_all`.

     These changes are a work in progress and are known to break several of the GYP `make` generator tests.

-Branch `master` contains 1, 2, 3 and 4 as of this writing.
+Branch `remaster` contains 1, 2, 3 and 4 as of this writing.

+Branch `master` is identical with upstream/master, retained so `gclient` tools can be used to upload changes to GYP's Rietveld for review.

 No. 1 has been submitted to Google complete with tests and is awaiting review.